Time and Date Stamps (logged): 01:42:01 08-29-2008

 Problem Number 2

-Problem: Sketch a graph representing the linear function family y = m x + b for b
+Problem: Sketch a graph of the basic exponential function y = 2 x.
+If

 .